 As a result of the misconduct I suffered, and the pressure I felt to stay silent, I decided to make a legal stand in order to demonstrate that the standard blanket confidentiality imposed on victims of sexual misconduct via non-disclosure agreements is damaging and unnecessary.
 At the conclusion of this period I achieved a legal settlement with a UK university which included a confidentiality waiver allowing me to speak out about the original harassment and the inadequate grievance policy that followed.
 This was carried out by the law firm McAllister Olivarius.

-This settlement and its impact has been covered in the press and I have written about it in the media here and here and also on Twitter.
+This settlement and its impact has been covered in the The Times and The Telegraph, and I have written about it in the media here and here.
 The university in question now applies these waivers to all settlements of sexual harassment, a leading action in the UK and indeed the wider world.
 This settlement was reached fairly quickly and without much argument which, as much trouble as I went through in the last few years, I do believe speaks to the willingness for universities to now engage.
 While I do think there is a long way to go towards true institutional reform I don’t believe any one university has acted any worse than any other and that now is the time to be open about the faults of the past so that we can learn as a sector and produce robust reform.

 I have submitted details of this settlement and my thoughts on the use of NDAs to the Women and Equalities SELECT Committee, in response to a recent call for evidence on the subject of the use of NDAs in discrimination cases.